edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 This is a major issue, especially if developers are trying to test for a specific load that never gets simulated.
 Therefore, an effective load testing tool needs a way to synchronize load generator nodes to ensure they all start ramping up the load at the same time.
 Without such a synchronization mechanism, there is no way to guarantee the load test is simulating the predefined pattern of user load.

-### c.
-Collecting and displaying data in near real-time
+### Collecting and displaying data in near real-time

 Finally, an effective load testing tool for real-time collaboration apps should be able to display data in near real-time.
 This enables developers to run load tests against a variety of environments.